Environmental compliance for construction sites

 If your work is near an ordinary watercourse (any river, stream, ditch, drain, cut, dyke, sluice, or culvert that is not a main river), the flood risk activity permit regime does not apply.
 Instead, you need ordinary watercourse consent from your Lead Local Flood Authority (LLFA).

 The LLFA is usually your county council or unitary authority.
+In areas covered by an Internal Drainage Board (IDB), the IDB rather than the LLFA issues ordinary watercourse consent under the Land Drainage Act 1991.
 Ordinary watercourse consent covers activities such as building culverts, bridges, and other structures that could obstruct or alter the flow of water.

 To check whether a watercourse near your site is a main river or an ordinary watercourse, use the Environment Agency's main river map on GOV.UK.